-See "Range Selection Mode" under Manual Mode on page 9-33.
+See "Range Selection Mode" under Manual Mode on page 9-32.

-P (Park): This position locks your rear wheels.
-It is the best position to use when you start the engine because the vehicle cannot move easily.

-When parked on a hill, especially when the vehicle has a heavy load, you may notice an increase in the effort to shift out of P (Park).
+P (Park): This position locks the rear wheels.
+It is the best position to use when starting the engine because the vehicle cannot move easily.
+When parked on a hill, especially when the vehicle has a heavy load, you might notice an increase in the effort to shift out of P (Park).
 See "Torque Lock" under Shifting Into Park on page 9-26 for more information.